jrbeeman/drupal-patches/README.txt

 * Patches

 ** htaccess-force_to_ssl.patch
    Force all requests to SSL using generic rewrites.
+Works on Drupal and Pressflow.